-Dr. Hubert Carman White was born in Chatham on the 6th of June, 1932, the son of Dr. Charles Carman White and the former Iniz Roach.
-He had an older brother, Gordon Stuart White.
+Dr. Hubert Carman White was born in Chatham on the 6th of June, 1932.
+Dr. White was the youngest of 2 sons born to Dr. Charles Carman White and the former Margaret “Iniz” Roach.
+His older brother was named Gordon Stuart White.
 Dr. White attended Chatham’s Central School from 1937-1945, and the Chatham Collegiate Institute from 1945-1946.
 He also attended Ridley College in St. Catharines, graduating in 1950.

-Dr. White furthered his studies at The University of Toronto Faculty of Medicine, graduating with his medical degree in 1956.
-The following year, he completed an internship at St. Vincent’s Hospital, in Toledo, Ohio.
+The following year, Dr. White completed an internship at St. Vincent’s Hospital, in Toledo, Ohio.
 From 1957 to 1960, Dr. White was a surgical resident at St. Vincent’s Hospital and from 1960-1962, he was the Senior Administrative Resident at Maumee Valley Hospital, in Toledo.
-Dr. White obtained his Fellowship of the Royal College of Surgeons in 1962 and in 1963, he was named a Diplomat of the American Board of Surgery.
+Dr. White obtained his Fellowship of the Royal College of Surgeons in 1962 and in 1963 he was named a Diplomat of the American Board of Surgery.

 In 1962, Dr. White began a general surgery practice in Chatham.
 His first office was located at 24 Third Street which is now the location of the Chatham-Kent Police Headquarters.
 Dr. White shared a medical office building located at 24 Third Street, with Dr. Charles D. Keeley, Dr. William J. Reid, Dr. Gary W. Asher, and Dr. George E. S. Beattie.
 Later, Dr. White moved into a private office on Thames Street.
 Dr. White was Chief of Staff at the Public General Hospital from 1985-1990 and he served on the Board of Governors at St. Clair College.
 Dr. White was a Board Member of the Howard J. Rees Foundation.

-In his spare time, Dr. White enjoyed working outside: riding the tractor and lawnmower, planting trees and cutting grass.
-He also played golf, and was a member of The Granite Club.
+In his spare time, Dr. White enjoyed working outside: riding the tractor, planting trees and cutting grass.
+He also enjoyed playing golf and he was a member of The Granite Club.

 Dr. White remained active as a general surgeon until February 2007.
 He died on the 30th of March, 2007.
-He was survived by his wife Sue (Peters) White and three sons, Scott, Christopher and Timothy, and four grand-daughters, Maddie, Nickie, Grace and Hannah.
+He was buried at Maple Leaf Cemetery.
+Dr. White was survived by his wife Sue and three sons; Scott, Christopher and Timothy and four grand-daughters; Maddie, Nickie, Grace and Hannah.

-*His father Dr. Charles Carman White and Dr. Charles Douglas Keeley, Dr. William James Reid, Dr. Gary Wayne Asher and Dr. George Edwin Schram Beattie are also featured on the Chatham-Kent Physician Tribute website.
+*Dr. White’s father Dr. Charles Carman White, Dr. Charles Douglas Keeley, Dr. William James Reid, Dr. Gary Wayne Asher and Dr. George Edwin Schram Beattie are also featured on the Chatham-Kent Physician Tribute website.